codingPhuc/IRL-learning-value-2/Untitled 8.md

 	- [ ] Make an apointment though text
 - [ ] Noi chi nhung mua kem danh rang 3 mau
 - [ ] Learn about cpu architecture
+- [ ] Firgure out a way to text while talking like speach text
+- [ ] AI voice to speak out the text